MariannBea/MariannBea.github.io/_posts/2021-09-06-movie-studio-profits-eda.md

 5. Is being in or directing a greater number of movies correlated with more profits?
 6. Are some topics correlated with more profits?

 I will use linear regression and decision trees to help answer these questions.
 However, before using any machine learning models on the data, I took a closer look at the relationship between each of the features I thought might affect profits.
-I did this by graphing each variable separately against the inflation-adjusted profits to see what patterns could be observed.
+I did this by graphing each variable separately against the inflation-adjusted gains to see what patterns could be observed.
 The type of graph I used varied according to the data.

 First, I looked more carefully at the association between genre and profits.
 I did this in several ways.
-One was looking for a correlation between the number of genres that a movie was labelled and profits using a scatter plot.
+One was looking for a correlation between the number of genres that a movie was labeled and profits using a scatter plot.

 ![picture of genre scatter plot](https://user-images.githubusercontent.com/83561268/132159013-59baaaf7-76e1-4515-b23c-bfe260ecd922.png)